 After the first manned balloon flight was made in France in 1783, England experienced Balloon Mania.
 The following year Bunn’s balloon floated quite happily inside his Norwich Pantheon, but when taken outside was quickly lost in a shower of hail.

 Vincento Lunardi’s balloon in the London Pantheon.
 Wikimedia Commons

-In 1785, Quantrell won this contest by hosting a balloon ascent by Norwich man James Decker with a 13-year-old girl as passenger.
+In 1785, Quantrell won this contest by hosting a balloon ascent by James Decker (or Deeker) with a 13-year-old girl as passenger.
 The balloon was damaged in a squall, Miss Weller was left behind but Decker ascended and came down safely near Loddon .
 In his diary, Parson Woodforde mentions that the balloon passed over him as he stood on Brecondale (sic) Hill.

 Courtesy Norfolk County Council, at Picture Norfolk

 And it was from Quantrell’s that Major John Money made his famous balloon flight in 1785.
 In trying to raise funds for the nearby Norfolk and Norwich Hospital, the major took off only to be carried away by an ‘improper current’.
 He descended into the sea off Yarmouth in which he was immersed for seven hours before rescue [see earlier post 6].

 At the end of the C18 Quantrell’s Gardens came into the hands of Samuel Neech who renamed it Ranelagh Gardens, after the pleasure gardens in Chelsea.
 From Canaletto’s painting of the London resort it is hard to believe that its Norwich counterpart was anything like as ambitious.